- Home

 Diwali in Hinduism

-Diwali is also a time when Hindus celebrate Krishna (Vishnu’s eighth incarnation) and his victory over the cruel king, Narakasura.
+Diwali is also a time when some Hindus celebrate Krishna (Vishnu’s eighth incarnation) and his victory over the cruel king, Narakasura.

 Diwali in Sikhism

-Sikhs, on the other hand, don’t technically celebrate Diwali but Bandi Chhor Divas – which translates to ‘prisoner release day’.
+Sikhs, on the other hand, don’t technically celebrate Diwali but Bandi Chhor Divas, which translates to ‘prisoner release day’.
 This holiday coincides with Diwali and commemorates the selfless acts of Guru Hargobind, the sixth spiritual master of the faith.

 Diwali in Jainism